ebsawyer/project_template/README.md

 Open Terminal.
 Change the current working directory to the location where you want the cloned directory.
-Type git clone, and then paste this URL: https://github.com/ebsawyer/project_template.git
+Type git clone, and then paste this URL: https://github.com/ebsawyer/project_template.git [project name]

 # Define the author